Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Acknowledgments

 \section{Acknowledgments}

-The participation and help provided by Dr. Olivier Kimmoun during the experiments conducted in the wave flume at Centrale Marseille and presented in \S~\ref{ssec:barge_ECM} are gratefully acknowledged.
-The authors also express their gratitude to Bernard Molin for his comments on a preliminary version of this paper.
+The participation and help provided by Dr. Olivier Kimmoun during the experiments conducted in the wave flume at Centrale Marseille and presented in \cref{ssec:barge_ECM} are gratefully acknowledged.
+The authors also express their gratitude to Pr.
+Bernard Molin for fruitful discussions during this work, and to the three anonymous reviewers whose comments helped improving earlier versions of this article.

-\paragraph{Funding} This work was supported by the Ecole Normale Sup\'erieure (ENS) de Cachan in the form of a \emph{Ph.D.} grant attributed to Fabien Robaux.
+\paragraph{Funding} This work was supported by the Ecole Normale Sup\'erieure (ENS) de Cachan (France) in the form of a \emph{Ph.D.} grant attributed to Fabien Robaux.
 This research did not receive any other specific grant from funding agencies in the public, commercial, or not-for-profit sectors.